Be part of this journey!

 Analysis and publications

 Project SNOWstorm's tracking work represents the largest and most diverse set of winter movement data for snowy owls anywhere in the world, and we're drilling down into it to see what it reveals about these Arctic migrants, the habitats they use, and how best to protect and conserve them.
+We continue to publish a stream of peer-reviewed scientific articles based on our research, so our findings inform the wider conservation of snowy owls, in such prestigious international journals as Nature, Ornithology and Ibis.
 We're supporting the work of Rebecca McCabe, a Ph.D. candidate at McGill University, whose doctoral research uses our data to explore a number of aspects of snowy owl winter ecology.
-And we continue to publish a stream of peer-reviewed scientific articles based on our research, so our findings inform the wider conservation of snowy owls.

 Who We Are